 When we find our identity in Jesus Christ and what He says we are in His word, we seek to bring Him glory and not ourselves.
 I am created in His image, bought at a price, a new creation, His workmanship, a person for His possession, a child of God.
 When I understand that this is who I am and this is my identity, all that I am and all that I do seeks to bring Glory to His name.

 When we find our identity in Jesus Christ the past has no hold on us and we have no fear of the future.
 He bought us at a price.
 Our past has no hold and our future is secure.
-Consider the lineage of Jesus, littered with rapist, adulterers, murderers and prostitutes.
+Consider the lineage of Jesus, littered with rapists, adulterers, murderers, and prostitutes.
 Just like these people, He has claimed our identity and covered us with His righteousness.

 When our identity is found in Jesus we are not surprised when difficulties come our way.
 Just as His suffering on the cross had purpose, so does our suffering.
 Difficulties and trials can bring us closer to Him and make us reflect more of Him.
 Not only this, but they can also give us a ministry.
 Countless times I have witnessed friends going through trials only to emerge able to lead others through the same difficulty.

-Have a favorite verse about who God says you are?
-Please share it in the comments for others to read.
+Do you have a favorite verse about who God says you are?
+Please share it in the comments for others to read and be encouraged.